So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 Before you decide to do anything, you’ve got to do some planning.
 What do you want the business to actually look like?
 What’s the end goal?
 The vision?

-Starting your digital marketing agency without some sort of direction in mind is like trying to get to a new restaurant with no address and no navigation.
+Starting your digital marketing agency without some direction in mind is like trying to get to a new restaurant with no address and no navigation.
 You end up lost, taking wrong turns, and probably not having much success.

 If you’ve observed the industry for any length of time, you’ll notice that agencies with conflicting goals run into trouble often.
 But the ones that stick to their vision do well.